Elementary-team/flutter-elementary/packages/elementary_test/README.md

 ## Description

-A testing library which makes it easy to test Elementary used apps.
-Useful with the Elementary architecture package.
+A handy testing library for the apps built with Elementary.
+This one’s helpful when used with the Elementary architecture package.

 ## Overview

-This library contains mechanisms for convenient testing of the WidgetModel of the Elementary package.
+This library offers some handy tools to test WidgetModel from the Elementary package.

 ### testWidgetModel method

-The main testing mechanism is the function testWidgetModel that starts the test execution.
+The main testing tool is the testWidgetModel function that executes a test.
-The required parameters are the name of the test, the function of preparing WidgetModel for testing, and the function of the test body.
+The parameters it requires are the name of a test, the function preparing WidgetModel for testing, and the function of the test itself.

 ### testFunction

-This is test body function.
-This function uses the WidgetModel passed to it to describe the behavior and check the result, tester that allows you to regulate the stages of the WidgetModel life cycle, and the BuildContext mock.
+This is a function of a test itself.
+When passed the WidgetModel, this function describes its behavior and verifies the result.
+The function also uses a tester to manipulate the phases of a WidgetModel life cycle, and the BuildContext mock.

 ## How to use
 ```dart